gukoff/web-game-complete/modules/05_add_blob_storage/README.md

 > In this tutorial we will assume that you've completed the previous tutorial and already have a game where you get an image and you have to guess a word that describes it.

-Now, we'll need to change the image storing functionality and upload the images to the cloud.
+Now, we'll change the image storing functionality and upload the images to the cloud.
 Then images will be served from the cloud and won't take precious memory space on our server.

 ### Part 1.
 Create the storage account